Anirudh42/TrafficCameras/README.md

 # TrafficCameras
 ### Objective:

-This project is aimed at allowing the traffic police to install minimum number of CC cameras in a given area with many intersections and streets.
+This project is aimed at enabling the traffic police to install minimum number of CC cameras in a given area with many intersections and streets.

 ### Description